rpdelaney/diff-patch-docs/README.md

 code and the problems with it, but remediation work in production has to be done during a maintenance window.
 Therefore, they've written this ticket.

-But you are coming into all this fresh.
+Now you have to make the change, but you are coming into all this fresh.
 You don't have context, you don't understand the code you're looking at, and worse, you're in an after-hours maintenance window with the clock ticking -- everyone is waiting for you to figure this out so that they can go home!
 Now you have to do all that discovery work _again_ and under pressure.

 Not good!